| News | Products | Services | Downloads | Support | FAQs | Company |

-Geoff CarpenterDuring my tour of duty with IBM Research, I had the opportunity to be closely involved in developing network management technologies, like XGMON, for the NSFNET, the core of the Internet from 1988-1993.
-If you want to see some of the awards I received, annotated images are on my awards page.
-In more recent years, I helped the IBM Systems and Technology Group with their RSCT product and getting ASC Purple out the door.
-I then spent a few years writing ultra-low-latency infrastructure (such as price feeds, merge logic with synthetic underlyings) and execution engines for options trading on the ISE, CBOE, Eurex, OSE, SGX, etc.
+During my tour of duty with IBM Research, I had the opportunity to be closely involved in developing network management technologies, like XGMON, for the NSFNET, which served as the core of the Internet from 1988 to 1993.
+If you want to see some of the awards I received, annotated images are on my awards wall.
+In more recent years, I helped the IBM Systems and Technology Group with their RSCT product and getting ASC Purple out the door to LLNL for the National Nuclear Security Administration.
+I've then spent several years writing ultra-low-latency infrastructure (such as price feeds, merge logic with synthetic underlyings) and execution engines for options trading on the ISE, CBOE, Eurex, OSE, SGX, etc.

 Although I keep a low profile, some external records of a few of my activities inevitably were made.
+Since these links are external to this site, they may become broken over time.

 An updated RFC author entry at Network Sorcery